If you have suggestions, concerns or questions, please either contact a subject liaison, subject team, or the Collection

 Every year, the cost of subscriptions are projected and evaluated against the Library's budget.
 Many subscriptions have annual price increases of four percent or more, and the Library's budget is often not similarly increased.
 Therefore, it is common for the Library to review and reduce the number of subscriptions maintained.
 Rather than examine the entire collection every year, often classes of materials are identified for closer examination, for example, electronic journals with a high cost per download or print journals with low use.
 Data is gathered and kept on thousands of titles and provisional lists are made of titles selected for possible cancellation or withdrawal.
 Throughout these reviews, we remember extenuating circumstances, and review lists are intentionally created to include a greater number of subscriptions than the minimum needed to balance a budget.
 Review lists can then be extensively modified as we receive more information and opinions from colleagues, departments, students, staff and faculty.

 In smaller reviews, the Library will sometimes use a webpage listing the titles selected for possible cancellation or withdrawal.
 If a major review of subscriptions is underway, then the Library's liaisons will inform academic departments.
 Some departments give librarians direct access to e-mail lists of all faculty and graduate students.
 In other cases, communication goes through the faculty liaison the department has selected.

 Comments are invited on all subscriptions, and Collection Development staff and DASET will evaluate all comments.

-If you would like to speak with library staff about collections, our review processes or share concerns about specific titles, please use the link at the top of this page ('Contact a Subject/Format Specialist or Team') to find the correct subject specialist or team to send your questions to, or contact Mark England.
+If you would like to speak with library staff about collections, our review processes or share concerns about specific titles, please contact a subject liaison or subject team, or the Collection Development Team.

 Suggest a Purchase